 - Double check all the details CAREFULLY before the payment.

-Greece is blessed with numerous beautiful islands and it would be wise to visit at least two islands on the same journey.
-While flying between islands is theoritically fast, we recommend taking a ferry.
+Greece is blessed with numerous beautiful islands and it is recommended to visit at least two islands on the same journey.
+While flying between islands is theoretically fast, we recommend taking a ferry.
 Greece has a long history of operating safe ferries and travelling on the sea is comfortable.
 During summers, the sea is quite calm.

-Have travelled by a ferry in Greece?
+Have you travelled by ferry in Greece?
 Comment below!